ewang2002/rubot/README.md

 to a new bot and make that bot public.

-While you're free to host rubot on your own, please note that most of the UCSD-related commands will not be usable unless you obtain the data files on your own and set up the [web server](https://bit.ly/ucsdwebregrs).
+While you're free to host rubot on your own, please note that most of the UCSD-related commands will not be usable unless you obtain the data files on your own and set up the [web server](https://bit.ly/ucsdwebregrs). **Note that this bot isn't necessarily designed to be hosted by anyone else.**

-Aside from what is available [here](https://bit.ly/ucsdhist) (the historical enrollment data), I will not be providing any of the other data files due to various reasons.
+Aside from what is available [here](https://bit.ly/ucsdhist) (the historical enrollment data), I will not be providing any of the other data files.
 If you need them, obtain them yourself.

 ## License